20 Rules of Writing from Stephen King

 King once described stories as being like things that are found in the earth, like fossils.
 “Stories are relics,” he said, “Part of an undiscovered pre-existing world.”
 A writer’s job is to dig up however much is possible.

 I think King was referring to the way stories come to us, sometimes in the barest of snippets, occasionally fully formed.
-But it kind of reminds me of Jung’s theory of the collective unconscious that is populated by instincts and archetypes; a collection of knowledge and imagery that every person is born with due to our common ancestral experience.
-I don’t think this is what King was getting at with this tip, but it’s certainly an interesting tangent I’d like to write a blog post about in the future...
+It reminds me of Jung’s theory of the collective unconscious.
+He theorized that it's a thread of instincts and archetypes; a collection of knowledge and imagery that every person is born with due to our common ancestral experience.

 16. Take breaks away from your work.